Security and Alerting for Elasticsearch and OpenSearch

 sgctlis more streamlined and offers you improved configuration validation functionality.

-- Improved way of handling unauthorized indices.
+- Wildcard queries without hassle made possible by an improved method for handling unauthorized indices.
 You no longer have to worry that your wildcard query breaks because it might pick up an index you don’t have permissions for.

 You can get the current snapshot of the Search Guard Tech Preview at the following locations.
 If you chose to use the demo installer, you just need to download the script.
 The script will take care of downloading all further components.